Kids Behavior Management: 25 Parenting Tips and Tricks (Part 1)

 In this series of articles on behavior, I will share the most effective strategies that we've used to manage our children's behavior.
 While the list of potential strategies is endless, we've compiled those with the best return on investment.
 These strategies can help you foster positive behavior in your own children and improve your relationship with them.

-The 25 Best Behavior Management Tips & Tricks
+25 Behavior Management Tips & Tricks

 1. Used forced choices.
 Forced choices are when you provide a limited set of answers for your child to choose from.
 Tacos or chicken?
 Book A or B for bedtime?
 Go to bed now or in 2 minutes?
 Whether he wants to do it or not, providing choices transitions his mind from if he's going to do to what he's going to do.
 A little autonomy goes a long way.